Are you open on weekends?

 Can I get a stroller or wheelchair at the Museum of Industry?

-Strollers and one wheelchair are available free of charge for visitors on a first-come-first-served basis at the Reception Desk.
+Strollers, two wheelchairs and two walkers are available free of charge for visitors on a first-come-first-served basis at the Reception Desk.
 They cannot be reserved.

 Do you have a restaurant or food service onsite?